graph-part/graph-part/README.md

 `--denominator`         |`-dn`  | Denominator to use for percent sequence identity computation.
 The number of perfect matching positions is divided by the result of this operation.
 Can be any of `shortest`, `longest`, `mean`, `full`, `no_gaps`.
 The first three options are computed from the original lengths of the aligned sequences. `full` refers to the full length of the alignment, including gaps, and is the default. `no_gaps` subtracts gaps from the full alignment length.
 `--threads`             |`-nt`  | The number of threads to run in parallel.
 If `-1`, will use all available resources.
 Defaults to 1.
 `--chunks`              |`-nc`  | The number of chunks into which to split the fasta file for multithreaded alignment.
 Defaults to 10.
+`--parallel-mode`       |`-pm`  | The Python parallelization strategy to use. `multithread` or `multiprocess`.
+Multiprocessing is potentially faster, but increases memory usage.
 `--nucleotide`          |`-nu`  | Use this flag if the input contains nucleotide sequences.
 By default, assumes proteins.
 `--triangular`          |`-tr`  | Only compute triangular of the full distance matrix.
 Twice as fast, but can yield slightly different results if an alignment has two different solutions with the same score, but different identities.
 `--gapopen`             |`-gapopen`     | [10.0 for any sequence] The gap open penalty is the score taken away when a gap is created.
 The best value depends on the choice of comparison matrix.
 The default value assumes you are using the EBLOSUM62 matrix.
 (Floating point number from 1.0 to 100.0)